Subi/tour/README.md

 - [] Create tables and setup and relations between [Patches -> <- User]

-- [] Sign in feature using discord for security reasons and accountability behind post
+- [x] Sign in feature using discord for security reasons and accountability behind post

 - [] Create Dashboard for me to see and approve photos submitted
        - Dashboard route on site ?
-       - Discord integration ?
+       - Discord integration ✔

 - [x] Display all approved patches

+- [] Only allow signed in users to submit photos

+- [] Display preview of uploaded photo before submission

+- [] Do some testing on optimal W x H of photo for best resolution